lundquist-ecology-lab/biostatistics_with_python/syllabus.md

 ## Course expectations

-Students success in this class depends on your input and effort.
+A student's success in this class depends on their input and effort.
 Biostatistics is a large and complex subject, and all the material cannot be adequately covered just during the weekly class meetings.
 There will be no traditional lectures in this course.
-Instead, class work each week will be dividing into asynchronous and synchronous days.
+Instead, class work each week will be dividing into asynchronous and synchronous days

 **On Tuesdays**: Students will work asynchronously (on their own time) on assigned readings in the course textbook, watch short videos related to the week’s topics on YouTube, and work on assigned problems to using content from that week.
+Dr. Lundquist may stream content on YouTube on Tuesdays to supplement materials from the week.
+Attendance is optional.
+Those streams will be recorded and made available.

-**On Thursdays**: Students will tune in to a live, unlisted stream on YouTube.com where the professor will work through example problems related to the content for that week.
-While students will not be required to participate on video, they are expected to ask questions and participate in discussions through the chat functionality.
-Students will need to sign into YouTube to use the chat.
-Attendance is mandatory during theses sessions and attendance will be taken via poll during the beginning of the stream.
+**On Thursdays**: Students will tune in to a **live**, unlisted stream on YouTube.com where Dr. Lundquist will work through example problems related to the content for that week.
+While students will not be required to participate on video, they are expected to ask questions and participate in discussions through the chat functionality. *Students will need to sign into YouTube to use the chat.* **Attendance is mandatory** during theses sessions and attendance will be taken via poll released within the first 30 mins of the stream.
+Short, in-class activities will also be periodically assigned during the streams.

 It is the responsibility of each student to manage their time well and work through assignments in a timely manner.

-Office hours will be offered regularly for assistance with content, coding, troubleshooting, or any other concern. **Office hours can be scheduled by emailing Dr. Lundquist at mlundquist@mmm.edu**
+Office hours will be offered regularly for assistance with content, coding, troubleshooting, or any other concern. **Office hours can be scheduled by emailing Dr. Lundquist at mlundquist@mmm.edu**.

 ## Grading